jacobsammon/jacobsammon/README.md

 ### Hi, I'm Jacob 👋

 - Everything you're looking for is over on my website - [jacob-sa.net](https://jacob-sa.net).
-- My software/scripts can be found at [jacob-sa.net/software/](https://jacob-sa.net/software/)
+- All of my software/scripts can be found at [jacob-sa.net/software/](https://jacob-sa.net/software/) with documentation, screenshots, etc
 - My contact options can be found at [jacob-sa.net/contact](https://jacob-sa.net/contact)